Menu

 }

-Then include the error in the next prompt so the LLM fixes the specific issue.
+Then put that error into the next prompt so the LLM can fix the exact issue.

 Add a confidence field to your schema.
-After extraction, route high-confidence results to output and low-confidence results to a review queue.
+Route high scores to output and low scores to a review queue.

 python